The recursion hierarchy for PCF is strict: Background

 By taking closed terms of $\PCF$ rather than $\PCF^\Omega$ modulo observational equivalence, we obtain the type structure $\SF^\eff$ of \emph{effective sequential functionals}, which can clearly be seen as a substructure of $\SF$.
 Although the above constructions of $\SF$ and $\SF^\eff$ are syntactic, there are other more mathematical constructions (for instance, involving game models \cite{AJM,Hyland-Ong}) that also give rise to these structures, and experience suggests that these are mathematically natural classes of higher-order functionals.
 We now see that Theorem~\ref{SF-main-thm}(i) implies an interesting absolute property of $\SF^\eff$, not dependent on any choice of presentation for this structure or any selection of language primitives:

-\begin{corollary}[No finite basis] There is no finite set $B$ of elements of $\SF^\eff$ such that all elements of $\SF^\eff$ are $\lambda$-definable relative to $B$.
-In other words, the cartesian category of $\PCF$-computable functionals is not finitely generated. \end{corollary}
+\begin{cor}[No finite basis] There is no finite set $B$ of elements of $\SF^\eff$ such that all elements of $\SF^\eff$ are $\lambda$-definable relative to $B$.
+In other words, the cartesian category of $\PCF$-computable functionals is not finitely generated. \end{cor}

 \begin{proof} Suppose $B = \{ b_0, \ldots, b_{n-1} \}$ were such a set.
 For each $i$, take a closed $\PCF$ term $M_i$ denoting $b_i$.
 Then the terms $M_0,\ldots,M_{n-1}$ between them contain only finitely many occurrences of constants $Y_\sigma$, so these constants are all present in $\PCF_k$ for large enough $k$.
-But this means that $b_0,\ldots,b_{n-1}$, and hence all elements of $\SF^\eff$, are $\PCF_k$-denotable, contradicting Theorem~\ref{SF-main-thm}(i). \QED \end{proof}
+But this means that $b_0,\ldots,b_{n-1}$, and hence all elements of $\SF^\eff$, are $\PCF_k$-denotable, contradicting Theorem~\ref{SF-main-thm}(i). \end{proof}